Longdendale Golf Club, Hague Course, Mottram. (1906 - 1920s)

 From 1923 to its closure in the late 1920s the secretary was H Chapman, Hill End, Mottram in Longdendale, Cheshire.
 Telephone number 6.
 Club membership was 60.

-The Google Map below pinpoints the area around "The Hague" at Broadbottom, location of the former course.
+The Ordnance Survey and Google Maps below pinpoints the area around "The Hague" at Broadbottom, location of the former course.